sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

            - Every docker container has a cgroup under: /sys/fs/cgroup/memory/docker/
            - container can set cgroup policy by 'docker run' parameter.
            - container cgroup can trigger OOM
+           - Side effect when disable OOM in docker container:
+             - Because every process inside a docker container are inside same cgroup.
+             - Docker command will start process in docker container and allocate memory.
+             - So when OOM happen any docker command also will hang.

 ### SONiC memory issue solved by this feature.
  - Currently SONiC enabled OOM killer, and set /proc/sys/vm/panic_on_oom to 2, which will trigger kernal panic when OOM.
 This is by design to protect SONiC key process and container.